14-Day 4-Island Trip to the Cook Islands: Including Rarotonga, Aitutaki, Atiu and Mangaia!

 Dining Recommendations

-Tonight is likely to be another delightful spread at Babe’s Place or those staying at Mangaia Villas can either make the most of their fully equipped kitchen by grabbing supplies from town – see The Complete Travel Guide to Mangaia for tips on self-catering – or order a meal delivered right to your deck!
+Tonight is likely to be another delightful spread at Babe’s Place or can make the most of their kitchen facilities by grabbing supplies from town – see The Complete Travel Guide to Mangaia for tips on self-catering.

 Day 12 – Tour the Caves of Mangaia